dyc3/senior-design/weekly-reports.typ

 - Come up with a versioning scheme and release schedule for OTT.
   - and add it to OTT client builds, load balancer
-- allow the load balancer to force a monolith to reload a room
+- allow the load balancer to force a monolith to unload a room
 - Continue refining the load balancer requirements (@Chapter::balancer-requirements)
 - Presentation slides for use cases and requirements

 *Delayed Tasks*

-- Set up prometheus metrics for the load balancer
+- Set up prometheus metrics for the load balancer #github("dyc3/opentogethertube", 1094)
-- Implement unicast room message handling in the load balancer
+- Implement unicast room message handling in the load balancer #github("dyc3/opentogethertube", 1100)

 == Week Report 6 (10/18/2023) <report-w6>